One of the best-known things about Mackinac Island is that it’s a car-free destination and has been that way for 125 years!

 Can you bring your own horse to Mackinac Island?

 Several residents own their own horses for pleasure riding on Mackinac Island.
-And just as you can take your own bicycle or your own dog to Mackinac Island, you also can bring your own horse!
-Both Arnold Freight Co. and Star Line Mackinac Island Ferry offer horse transportation to the island.
+And just as you can bring your your own bicycle to Mackinac Island or bring your own dog to Mackinac Island, you also can bring your own horse!
+There are options for horse transportation to Mackinac Island.
 Just be sure to make arrangements in advance for overnight boarding on Mackinac Island.

 Just like you might have a veterinarian for your pet, horses on Mackinac Island are cared for by veterinarians.
 Mackinac Island Carriage Tours has a staff of five veterinarians, for example.
 Many other people also are involved in caring for the horses, from barn workers who feed and clean the horses to drivers who bathe their team at the end of each shift to certified farriers who are experts in hoof care.